The Three Tier Approach

 - Survivors with complex needs – often resulting from situations which involved multiple/sustained trauma, institutional oppression, and systemic marginalization – are best served through programs which are highly individualized, relational, and adaptable;

-- Staff who work in such programs require an equivalent degree of autonomy, flexibility, and skill-building in order to implement such programs.
+- Staff require an equivalent degree of autonomy, flexibility, and skill-building in order to best meet the complex needs of survivors.

 In other words, the best way to help people with complex needs is through a simple yet nuanced approach that supports both survivors, and their advocates, to be empowered and self-determining.